LJones1096/CS-305-Software-Security/README.md

 To increase layers of security, I applied strong encryption, used secure hashing, and confirmed that the app could only be accessed through HTTPS.
 After refactoring the code, I re-ran the dependency scan to make sure no new vulnerabilities were introduced.
 I also checked that the application still functioned correctly and didn’t break after adding new configurations.

-The tools and practices I used—like OWASP Dependency-Check, SSL certificate generation, and secure coding principles—will definitely help me in future projects.
+The tools and practices I used like OWASP Dependency-Check, SSL certificate generation, and secure coding principles will definitely help me in future projects.
 They showed me how to identify risks early and fix them before deployment.
 If I were to show this project to a future employer, I’d highlight it as an example of my ability to build and secure web applications following real-world cybersecurity standards.